TheWickerMan/MiniatureHackerToolkit/README.md

 # MiniatureSecurityToolkit

+**BasicAuthCredGen.py**:

-**BasicAuthCredGen.py**:Generates a list of Basic Auth credentials from a list of usernames and passwords for convenient brute-forcing.
+Generates a list of Basic Auth credentials from a list of usernames and passwords for convenient brute-forcing.